All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 The anticentromere antibody (ACA) is an autoantibody, a protein produced by the immune system that mistakenly targets the body's own tissues.
-ACA is one of several antinuclear antibodies and targets the centromere, a component of the chromosomes found in the nucleus of the body's cells.
-The ACA test detects and measures the amount of anticentromere antibody in the blood to help diagnose a form of scleroderma.
+ACA is one of several antinuclear antibodies and targets the centromere, a component of the chromosomes (structures in the nucleus) found in all nucleated cells in our body except red blood cells.
+The ACA test detects and measures the amount of anticentromere antibody found in blood to help diagnose a form of scleroderma.

 Scleroderma (also known as systemic sclerosis) is a group of rare connective tissue disorders.
 There are two distinct subtypes: diffuse cutaneous systemic sclerosis that affects the entire body and limited cutaneous systemic sclerosis.
 These subsets of systemic sclerosis are defined on the basis of the extent of skin involvement.
 ACA is found in about 60-80% of people who have limited cutaneous scleroderma; only about 5% of patients with diffuse scleroderma have ACA.

 Limited cutaneous scleroderma is typically associated with one or more symptoms that are known collectively as CREST syndrome.

 - Calcinosis – calcium deposits under the skin